Forms and Guidance

 The anti-lobbying EPA Form 6600-06 (PDF) certification is a requirement for entering into a financial agreement with the Department.
 If any lobbying is conducted, the Disclosure of Lobbying Activities (PDF) is also required.

 This cost estimate supports the dollar amount requested for construction as part of the loan project cost summary.
-Engineering Cost Estimate Example (XLS)
+Here is a template for the Engineering Cost Estimate Example (XLSX).

 Alaska Clean Water Fund